KATHLEEN P. HOWARD, Professor and Chair

 An Honors preparation in Chemistry consists of three seminars - two in Chemistry (see item 1, below) and one in a minor - and a research thesis (see item 2, below).
 If, after following the procedures for applying for research in the department, an on-campus research mentor cannot be found, an Honors candidate should consult with the department’s class adviser to explore alternate means of meeting the requirement.

 - Honors chemistry majors are expected to write a senior research thesis under the supervision of an on-campus research mentor.
 The thesis represents the third honors preparation.
-Preparation for a Research Thesis within an Honors Program consists of enrollment in two credits of Chemistry 180 during the senior year.
+Preparation for a Research Thesis within an Honors Program consists of enrollment in two credits of CHEM 180 during the senior year.
 Except under extraordinary circumstances, students presenting a thesis for external examination will also spend the summer between their junior and senior years on campus initiating their research project.

 The Honors Exams for Majors and Preparations

 The fields offered by the Chemistry and Biochemistry Department for examination by external examiners as part of the Honors Program are the topics of the 100-level seminars.
 The department will offer at least two of these preparations (seminars) during each academic year.